 - Top 2 inches: this includes space for extra material later in the season.
-For example, you might want to work some fertilizer into the soil, or add a thin layer of mulch on top of the soil to retain water and insulate the soil.
+For example, you might want to work some fertilizer into the soil, or add a thin layer of mulch on top of the soil to retain water and provide insulation from temperature changes.
 This extra space will also prevent you from accidentally spilling soil out of the raised bed.
-If the soil was filled to the very top of the container, it would be too easy for it to escape due to heavy rain or strong winds.
+If the soil is filled to the very top of the container, it will be too easy for it to escape due to heavy rain or strong winds.

 According to Johnny’s Selected Seeds, most of the potatoes will be found in the top 6 inches of soil.
 This is because potato tubers will grow above the seed potato piece that you planted at the start of the season.